Meeting the Health Needs of the Whole Child: 3 Key Learnings

 At Healthier Generation, we’re committed to meeting children's comprehensive health needs, inclusive of promoting quality nutrition, regular physical activity, and positive social-emotional development.

-As we seek to learn more about bridging the gap between wellness policies and practices and social-emotional health, we partnered with National University System, which offers the nation’s fastest-growing PreK-6 social emotional learning program, Sanford Harmony, to build awareness of the integral role social emotional learning plays in a child’s overall health.
+As we seek to learn more about bridging the gap between wellness policies and practices and social-emotional health, we partnered with National University System, which offers the nation’s fastest-growing PreK-6 social emotional learning program, Harmony SEL, to build awareness of the integral role social emotional learning plays in a child’s overall health.

 Together, we enlisted the help of The Public Good Projects to conduct a market research study to examine how to best frame ideas around social-emotional health and social emotional learning within the overall topic of school wellness.
 Interviews and surveys with subject matter experts and robust online conversation monitoring produced the following key takeaways: